-Manage the controls at Control Center, marvel at how Siri understands what you say, and make phone calls with Voice Control.
+Manage the controls at Control Center, create multistep Siri shortcuts, and make phone calls with Voice Control.

 Keep in touch and stay organized by sending and retrieving SMS, MMS, and iMessage messages and by becoming a champion note taker.

 Stay on top of your appointments, store tickets and boarding passes, and send files wirelessly from your iPhone to other Apple devices with AirDrop.